MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 necessary to clear the reference when the object dies.

-To take advantage of this, your class should have a Events property set in the `[BaseType]` declaration and also the `KeepUntilRef` variable set to the name of the method that is invoked when the object has completed its work, like this:
+To take advantage of this, your class should have a Events property set in the [`[BaseType]`](~/cross-platform/macios/binding/binding-types-reference.md#BaseTypeAttribute) declaration and also the `KeepUntilRef` variable set to the name of the method that is invoked when the object has completed its work, like this:

 ```csharp
 [BaseType (typeof (NSObject), KeepUntilRef="Dismiss"), Delegates=new string [] { "WeakDelegate" }, Events=new Type [] { typeof (SomeDelegate) }) ]